bccp/nbodykit/docs/source/index.rst

 areas of the documentation can be broken down into the following sub-sections:

 * :doc:`Introduction <getting-started/intro>`: an introduction to key nbodykit concepts and features
+* :doc:`getting-started/cosmology`: a guide to the cosmology-related functionality in nbodykit
 * :ref:`intro-catalog-data`: a guide to dealing with catalogs of discrete data catalogs
 * :ref:`intro-mesh-data`: an overview of data on a discrete mesh
 * :ref:`getting-results`: an introduction to the available algorithms and analyzing results